33 Marketing Campaign Ideas for 2026 (With Examples You Can Steal)

 Example: Apple's product launch emails are masterclasses in this.
 They sent 4 emails before the Vision Pro launch: (1) cryptic teaser, (2) innovation story, (3) feature reveals, (4) "available now" with purchase link.
 Each email increased anticipation and educated the market simultaneously.

 When to use: Best for major product launches, course releases, event ticket sales, or any time-sensitive offer.
-Works when you have something genuinely new or when your audience is already engaged.
+Works when you have something new or when your audience is already engaged.

 Quick win: Start your countdown 7–10 days before launch, not weeks.
 Too early and people forget; too late and you miss momentum.
 Include a countdown timer in emails for visual reinforcement.